-Menu 24.6 - Restore Configuration

-To transfer the firmware and the configuration file, follow the procedure below:

-- 1. Launch the FTP client on your workstation. - Type "open" and the IP address of your router.
-Then type "root" and SMT password as requested. - 3.
-Type "put backupfilename rom-0" where backupfilename is the name of your backup configuration file on your workstation and rom-spt is the Remote file name on the router.
-This restores the configuration to your router. - 4.
-The system reboots automatically after a successful file transfer.

-For details on FTP commands, please consult the documentation of your FTP client program.
-For details on restoring using TFTP (note that you must remain in the menu to back up using TFTP), please see your router manual.
+''' Menu 24.6 -- System Maintenance - Restore Configuration To transfer the firmware and configuration file to your workstation, follow the procedure below: Launch the FTP client on your workstation.
+Type "open" and the IP address of your router.
+Then type "root" and SMT password as requested.
+Type "put backupfilename rom-0" where backupfilename is the name of your backup configuration file on your workstation and rom-0 is the remote file name on the router.
+This restores the configuration to your router.
+The system reboots automatically after a successful file transfer For details on FTP commands, please consult the documentation of your FTP client program.
+For details on backup using TFTP (note that you must remain in this menu to back up using TFTP), please see your router manual. '''